Electrostatics/apbs-rest/README.md

 # APBS-REST: Deploying APBS as Containerized Microservice-Driven Software

-*This project is a work in progress.
-Stability not guaranteed.*
+*This project remains a work in progress.
+Stability is not guaranteed, but [issue](https://github.com/Electrostatics/apbs-rest/issues) submissions are welcome.*

 ## Table of Contents
 * [Overview](#overview)